If you have built up enough qualifying years before state pension age, you can get a basic state pension.

 A qualifying year for a basic pension is based on the National Insurance contributions you have paid, have been treated as having paid or have been credited with during a tax year.
 The tax year runs for the 12 months between 6 April and 5 April of the next year.

 The number of qualifying years you will need

 The number of qualifying years needed for a basic state pension depends on your gender, your state pension age (SPA) and the date when you reach SPA.
 Read nidirect's guidance on qualifying years.

 If you do not have sufficient qualifying years, your basic state pension may be reduced.
-The full basic state pension is currently £125.95 per week.

 What is the SPA?

 SPA is the earliest age from which you can get your State Pension.
 The SPA is increasing - see nidirect's guidance on the latest changes to SPA.

 How much state pension may I get when I reach SPA?

 You can use GOV.UK's online state pension calculator to find out how much state pension you may get.
 Using information that you provide, this can help you estimate the amount of the basic State Pension you may get and when you can claim it.
 It will also help you see how you are affected by changes to the state pension.